dvth/logikk/README.md

 # logikk
-Our hello-world repository
+My rumination repository

-Place to discuss and share ideas about a framework for handling data of the Internet of Things
+Place to discuss and share ideas about software development